yecril71pl/cpp-docs.pl-pl/docs/standard-library/queue-class.md

 ### <a name="parameters"></a>Parametry

+*Typ*<br/>
-*Typ* typ danych elementu mają być przechowywane w kolejce
+Typ danych elementu mają być przechowywane w kolejce

-*Kontener* typu bazowego kontenera, używaną do zaimplementowania kolejki.
+*Kontener*<br/>
+Typ podstawowy kontener używany do implementowania kolejki.

 ## <a name="remarks"></a>Uwagi